Natural and human influences on coupled carbon, nitrogen and phosphorus dynamics in watersheds

 Career path and other interests

 With an undergraduate degree in biology and a Master's degree in Integrated Water Resources Management from McGill University, Stephanie has a passion for protecting the outdoors.
 It helps that she loves to go camping!
 She's hoping that her PhD project can generate knowledge that will be used by decision makers to help them manage their territory more sustainably and move towards a greener future.
-Outside of school, you can find Stephanie playing soccer with friends, or skiing with her family.
-She also believes that after a long day of fieldwork, there is nothing better than to play violin and sing around a campfire.
+In her free time, Stéphanie enjoys yoga and knitting.